shidantowfiq/automatedChangePackages/README.md

     paths:
       - 'stibo-user/**'
   ```
-  optionally branch name also can be modiefied.

 ### Following secrets and variables must be provided
 ` Settings -> Secrets and Variables -> Actions`

 #### Secrets:
-- `REMOTE_HOST` - url of SFTP host.
+- `REMOTE_HOST` - URL of the SFTP host AKA Host Name.
+For Stibo SaaS systems, this is in the format of '[yourSystemName]-sftp.mdm.stibosystems.com'.
-- `USERNAME` - username used to connect to remote host with priviledges to upload.
+- `USERNAME` - User name that is used to connect to the remote host with priviledges to upload.
+For Stibo SaaS systems, this is the Username (DNS-1123 compliant) configured in the Accounts area of the SFTP Access Control screen.
-- `KEY` - SSH private key of user.
+- `KEY` - SSH private key of user in Open SSH format, which is related to the public key configured on the SFTP Account of the Username on Stibo SaaS systems.

 Above secrets are used by external action: https://github.com/wangyucode/sftp-upload-action and there are more info about possible parameters.
 They can be applied only to job `SFTP uploader`.

 #### Variables:
-- `REPO_PATH` - path of the repository containing CP's followed by forward slash.
-In this case `stibo-user/`.
+- `REPO_PATH` - the path below the Branch of the repository containing change packages, followed by a forward slash.
+In this example `stibo-user/` (not including quotes) is the value for the Repository variable.